 Poetry Recitals; persuasive speeches following the Year 5 Suffolk Food Hall Trip; School Council Campaign Speeches; Eco-School Council and Junior Road Safety presentations; Class Assembly performances to parents and School Productions.

 Our aim is to ensure that prior to each topic children are immersed in experiences that allow them to access the curriculum and class text.
-Schema words and planning in other curriculum areas are deliberately organised to allow all children to access class texts and other subsequent learning experiences in English We inform parents of the topic the term before it is taught encouraging them to support their children with relevant experiences.
+Schema words and planning in other curriculum areas are deliberately organised to allow all children to access class texts and other subsequent learning experiences in English.
+We inform parents of the topic the term before it is taught encouraging them to support their children with relevant experiences.
 Trips and experiences are arranged, wherever possible, at the start of each topic and then referred to as a valuable stimulus during the topic.

 There are literally hundreds of ways we can demonstrate the excellent impact our curriculum design has on our pupils.
 In a nutshell, here are two examples:

 1 - 2019 Birchwood results for pupils compared to their peers nationally are simply the best since the school opened in 1990 and are well above all 2019 national outcomes.
 For example, Birchwood Y6 reading at expected = 100% compared to the national figure of 73% and 50% at greater depth.
 Y1 Phonics Screening Check = 97% pass / national figures of 85%.
+Birchwood is also the top performing school out of all 307 in Suffolk for reading.

-2 - Pupils writing to persuasive letters to SUSTRANS, following an English unit on persuasive letters, and gaining £150,000 funding for the installation of solar panel technology that now heats the school's water.
+2 - Pupils writing persuasive letters to SUSTRANS, following an English unit on persuasive letters, and gaining £150,000 funding for the installation of solar panel technology that now heats the school's water.
 As a result of teaching a purposeful unit of writing, our pupils were inspired to plan, draft, redraft their work with a real-life outcome.
 This gave our pupils first hand 'life experience' that they can bank in their life-long learning vault.